yjp20/youngjin.io/content/_index.md

 # About Me

-I currently study at UC Berkeley as an undeclared CS Major.
+I currently study at UC Berkeley as an declared CS Major.

 I’ve taught myself to program nine years ago, got high on the drug of creation, and never stopped programming since.
 I now spend most of my time thinking about efficient systems and great abstractions.